doriordan/skuber/README.md

 The quickest way to get started with Skuber:

-- If you don't already have Kubernetes installed, then follow the instructions [here](http://kubernetes.io/docs/getting-started-guides/docker/).
-This should establish a cluster listening for API requests on port 8080 on the local host, which is the configuration Skuber assumes by default.
+- If you don't already have Kubernetes installed, then follow the instructions [here](https://github.com/kubernetes/minikube) to install minikube, which is now the recommended way to run Kubernetes locally.

+- Ensure Skuber uses the minikube config: `export SKUBER_CONFIG=file`

 - Try one or more of the examples: if you have cloned this repository run `sbt` in the top-level directory to start sbt in interactive mode and then: